s-sran/Rainbow-Poem/README.md

 Puple
 Pink
 Violet
 These are the colours of the rainbow and the Unicorn.
+Pony